eXpServer/expserver.github.io/docs/guides/resources/ip.md

 ## Port numbers

-Port numbers are 16-bit unsigned integers used to uniquely identify applications or services running on a computer within a network.
+Port numbers are associated with TCP and are 16-bit unsigned integers used to uniquely identify applications or services running on a computer within a network.

 They provide a way for incoming data packets to be directed to the appropriate application or service on a host machine.

 It ranges from 0 to 65535.
 They are divided into the following categories: